igneus/Editio-Sti-Wolfgangi/README.markdown

 License: texts and chants are taken from liturgical books older than 70 years (unless specified otherwise) and are thus (as long as I know) public domain.
-My works based on them (i.e. transcription + typesetting) are also public domain.